An Invitation – Walk Tarpon Springs Audio Walking Tour Launch

 A permanent interactive exhibit, “The Greek Community of Tarpon Springs” explores the history and culture of the Greek community, including domestic traditions, foodways, religion, and celebrations.
 It also includes a special focus on the sponge industry and other maritime traditions, as well as music and dance.
 A Greek Arts Kiosk features examples of music, video and photos of local and Greek traditions and festivals.
+The exhibit was created in part by a grant from the National Endowment for the Arts.
 Tour groups will enjoy exploring the exhibit and talks by local experts can be arranged in advance.

 The ecology wing features the large-scale murals of Tarpon Springs artist Christopher Still.
 The murals are fine giclee reproductions of the series that hangs in the chambers of Florida House of Representatives, and tell the story of the state’s vivid history.
 Each of the murals contains many symbolic elements that introduce the people and events that shaped Florida’s history from 16th century European discovery to modern times.

 The Heritage Museum is located at the heart of Tarpon Springs, in shady Craig Park overlooking Spring Bayou.
 The serene waters of the Bayou attracted the town’s very first settlers, and many wealthy northerners of the late 19th century later built their winter homes on this “Golden Crescent.”
 Still very much a town landmark, the bayou is the site of the annual Greek Orthodox Epiphany Celebration and cross-diving ceremony, and the winter home of numerous manatees.

 Chamber music concerts and lectures are held at the Heritage Museum, and it is also available for rental for weddings and special functions.

 The Tarpon Springs Heritage Museum is open from 11:00 a.m. to 4:00 p.m. on Wednesdays and Fridays.